dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 None of the above is theoretical.
 For over a decade people have been robbed, extorted, kidnapped, or worse, just because other people thought (or knew) they had bitcoin.
 I encourage you to read through the list of [known physical bitcoin attacks][lopp].
-But I also know that people don't read, much less click links, so here are three highlights from the last ~18 months:
+And since I'm aware that people don't read, much less click links, so here are three highlights from the last ~18 months:

 - A couple and their 20-year-old daughter were violently held captive by a group of criminals searching for bitcoins.